memorysafety/river/user-manual/src/config/kdl.md

 When multiple rules apply to a single request, for example rules based on both source IP address, and the URI path, then a request must claim ALL applicable tokens before proceeding.
-If a given IP address is making it's first request, but to a URI that that has an empty bucket, it will immediately obtain the IP address token, but be forced to wait until the URI token has been claimed
+If a given IP address is making it's first request, but to a URI that that has an empty bucket, it will immediately obtain the IP address token, but the request will be rejected as the URI bucket claim failed.

 ##### Kinds of Rules